Phyks/BMC/README.md

 The resync option will check that all bibtex entries have a corresponding file and all file have a corresponding bibtex entry.
 It will prompt you what to do for unmatched entries.

+## Unittests

+Unittests are available for all the files in the `lib/`.
+You can simply run the tests using `nosetests`.
+Builds are run after each commit on [Travis](https://travis-ci.org/Phyks/BMC).

 ## License

 All the source code I wrote is under a `no-alcohol beer-ware license`.
 All functions that I didn't write myself are under the original license and their origin is specified in the function itself.